Sarimarcus/hypeya-miniapp/README.md

 ## Quick Start

-Prerequisites: Node.js 18.18+ (recommended: 20 LTS) and npm.
+Prerequisites: Node.js 20 LTS and npm.
+A `.nvmrc` (20) is included.

 1) Install dependencies